ncareau/Dead-Git-Switch/README.md

 Dead Git Switch
 ===

 Dead man's switch using github actions scheduled daily that checks if you pushed a commit/branch on github for a configurable number of day.
-If the switch is triggered, the switch turns the repo public to share secrets or embarassing informations.
+If the switch is triggered, the script turns the repo public to share secrets or embarassing informations to encourage maintaining regular coding habits.

 # Disclaimer